dragonflyoss/d7y.io/docs/operations/integrations/hugging-face.md

 the LFS protocol to Dragonfly HTTP proxy, so that it can use the P2P network to distribute file.
 Only the files of the LFS protocol will be distributed through the Dragonfly P2P network. content is as follows:

+> Notice: Replace the `session.proxies` address with your actual address.

 ```python
 import requests